Daughter telling and older lady about her pregnancy with a pregnancy stick and image

 Guess what?
 Your baby is now starting to develop skin!
 Plus, amazingly all the other organs while still tiny, are already in place.
 Optic nerves are developing and their head is now well formed, though still much larger than the rest of the body.
 The heart and liver are taking up a lot of room now.
 Arms and legs are lengthening, and the little ‘tail' will soon disappear.
 In the next couple of weeks, ‘webbed’ hands and feet will make room for proper, well separated fingers and toes.
 What a busy time!

 You are well on your way, with your baby due in around 33 weeks.
 Many women have to shift down a gear around this time.
-Some of the less-than-pleasant side effects of pregnancy might be rearing their heads, such as:
+Some of the less-than-pleasant side effects of pregnancy might be rearing their heads, such as the much talked-about nausea from morning sickness, sleeping problems, and mood changes which can arise because of hormonal changes in your body.

 Still, don’t push yourself too much right now.
 Being pregnant may not be an illness, but there is still a strain on your body.
 When possible, take an extra break here or there.